bw0rth/pync/docs/source/common/network-testing.rst

-The **-z** flag tells **pync** to close the connection immediately (zero input/output) while the **-v** flag prints a connection success or failure message to the console.
+The **-z** flag tells **pync** to close the connection immediately (zero input/output) while the **-v** flag prints a connection success or failure message to the console:

 .. tab:: Success